datumbox/VernamVeil/README.md

 - `check_fx_sanity`: Runs basic sanity checks on your custom `fx` to ensure it produces diverse, seed-sensitive, and well-bounded outputs.
 - `generate_default_fx` (same as `generate_polynomial_fx`): Generates a random `fx` function that first transforms the index using a polynomial with random weights, then applies HMAC (Blake2b) for cryptographic output.
 Supports both scalar and vectorised (NumPy) modes.
-- `generate_hmac_fx`: Generates a deterministic `fx` function that applies HMAC (using a specified hash algorithm, e.g., SHA-256 or BLAKE2b) directly to the index and seed.
-The seed is the only secret key for this method.
+- `generate_hmac_fx`: Generates a deterministic `fx` function that applies HMAC (using a specified hash algorithm, e.g., BLAKE2b or SHA-256) directly to the index and seed.
+The seed is the only secret key but HMAC is a cryptographically strong and proven `fx`.
 Supports both scalar and vectorised (NumPy) modes.
 - `load_fx_from_file`: Loads a custom `fx` function from a Python file.
 This is useful for testing and validating your own implementations.

 These utilities help you prototype and validate your own key stream functions before using them in encryption.